“Any man who would go to sea for pleasure would go to hell for a pastime.”

 Thus, if your vessel is in good condition and well-maintained, the daily rate is much in your favor since we do not dally in port.
 If we are going to have to spend time repairing and coaxing the boat, you may be better off with a fixed rate.

 Owner Responsibilities and Payment – Owner is responsible for captain and crew wages, travel expenses to the boat and back to Port Charlotte, supplies, parts, provisions, fuel, dockage, and all other expenses incidental to the voyage.
 Travel may be by air or rental car but must be arranged and agreed upon in advance.
-100% of estimated out-of-pocket delivery expenses and 50% of estimated captain and crew fees must be paid in cleared US funds prior to departure.
+100% of estimated out-of-pocket delivery expenses, all travel expenses, and 25% of estimated captain and crew fees must be paid in cleared US funds prior to departure.
 Some owners prefer to supply a credit card for paying expenses and record-keeping purposes.
 Most use cash or a combination of the two.
 We do not accept credit cards for wages due captain and crew.
 Payment in full in US funds is required upon completion of the delivery.
 This may be in the form of cash (preferred) or check.
 Payment by check must be approved in advance and is acceptable for domestic voyages on US flagged vessels only.